alibaba/nacos/README.md

 ```

 For more details, see [quick-start.](https://nacos.io/en-us/docs/quick-start.html)

+### Start by the public cloud

+Use the following [Nacos deployment guide](https://cn.aliyun.com/product/aliware/mse?spm=nacos-website.topbar.0.0.0) to start Nacos.

 ## Quick start for other open-source projects:
 * [Quick start with Nacos command and console](https://nacos.io/en-us/docs/quick-start.html)